 IRB (Institutional Review Board) - A faculty committee charged with reviewing and approving the use of human subjects in all research projects.
 The IRB serves as an institutional compliance committee and is responsible for reviewing reported instances of regulatory noncompliance related to the use of human subjects in research.
-The current Chair at PC is Dr. Mary O'Keeffe.
+The current chair of the Providence College IRB is Dr. Mary Harmon-Vukic.